-Specific Functions and Roles to accomplish goals rotation Goals
+Specific Functions and Roles to Accomplish Rotation Goals

 To accomplish the above mentioned inpatient objectives, the resident provides medical and rehabilitative care for patients admitted to the inpatient rehabilitation unit in conjunction with the attending physiatrist assigned to the care of the patient.
 In addition, the resident attends regularly scheduled interdisciplinary team rounds.

-The resident will contribute to the didactic curriculum by teaching other residents on various topics assigned by the Program Director or Chief Resident.
+The resident will contribute to the didactic curriculum by teaching other residents on various topics assigned by their Attending Physician, Program Director or Chief Resident.

-The resident will participate in journal club, morbidity and mortality rounds, root cause analysis as assigned by the Program Director or Chief Resident.
+The resident will participate in journal club, morbidity and mortality rounds, root cause analysis as assigned by their Attending Physician, Program Director or Chief Resident.

-The resident will participate in quality improvement projects, as assigned by the Program Director or Chief Resident.
+The resident will participate in quality improvement projects, as assigned by their Attending Physician, Program Director or Chief Resident.

 _________________________